Back to glossary

 • Lessee: The lessee makes regular lease payments to the lessor for the use of the asset.

-Control And Decision-Making
+Control And decision-making

 • Lessor: The lessor retains control and decision-making authority over the leased asset, subject to any limitations stated in the lease agreement.